 - Add the garlic and ginger.
 Cook for 1 minute further until fragrant.

 - Push the vegetables to one side of the pan.
-Melt the remaining tablespoon of butter on the other side, then add the eggs and scramble until cooked through.
-Stir to combine with the vegetables.
+Melt the remaining tablespoon of butter on the other side.

 Nutrition